 The EU-Moldova Visa Facilitation Agreement and Readmission Agreement entered into force in January 2008.
 An amended Visa Facilitation Agreement entered into force in July 2013.
 A Mobility Partnership was signed in June 2008.
 Moldovan citizens were granted visa-free travel to the Schengen area on 28 April 2014.
 Moldovan citizens continued to benefit from visa-free travel to the EU and the Schengen Associated Countries.
 From 28 April 2014 until 31 December 2020, some 2 366 647 Moldovan citizens made almost 9 million trips to the Schengen area under the visa-free regime.
-The fourth report under the Visa Suspension Mechanism adopted in August 2021 confirmed that Moldova continues to fulfil the visa liberalisation benchmarks.
-At the same time it also identified that further efforts were needed to address the issue of unfounded asylum applications, alignment of Moldova's visa policy with the EU lists of visa-required third countries as well as in the areas of financial fraud, anti-money laundering, the prevention and fight against corruption and organised crime.
+The fifth report under the Visa Suspension Mechanism adopted in December 2022 confirmed that Moldova continues to fulfil the visa liberalisation benchmarks.
+At the same time, it also identified that further efforts were needed to address the issues of unfounded asylum applications, alignment of Moldova's visa policy with the EU lists of visa-required third countries as well as in the areas of financial fraud, anti-money laundering, the prevention and fight against corruption and organised crime.

 Moldova has agreements or arrangements signed with the European Border and Coast Guard Agency (Frontex) since 2005.
 A Status agreement was signed on 17 March 2022.
 An operational and strategic cooperation agreement with Europol (2015), and a working arrangement with CEPOL (2012).
+The European Union Border Assistance Mission to Moldova and Ukraine (EUBAM) redirected and scaled up its activities to assist in managing the influx of refugees (with additional EUR 15 million) and support on Solidarity Lanes.
+Amendment of EUBAM's mandate was signed on 6 June 2022, allowing executive powers for border checks and customs controls, if requested.